Online UTI Treatment Without Insurance

 Medication options

 IDSA first-line regimens for uncomplicated lower UTI: nitrofurantoin 100 mg twice daily for 5 days, trimethoprim-sulfamethoxazole 160/800 mg twice daily for 3 days (if local E. coli resistance is under 20%), or fosfomycin 3 g as a single oral dose.
-Your provider picks based on allergy history, drug interactions, and pregnancy status.
+Your clinician picks based on allergy history, drug interactions, and pregnancy status.

 First-line antibiotics for uncomplicated lower UTI